eSuminski/2111PWA/StudyGuides/DevOps_study_guide.md

     - installs the package in a local repository
 8. deploy
     - this is done in the build enviornment, this step copies the final pacakge to a remote repository for sharing with others (either for further development or to deploy to users)
+### Jenkins
+Jenkins is a popular open source devops tool: it allows you to create a devops pipeline where your pushes to the main github repo can trigger jenkins to download your code to your EC2, build it, and run it.
+There are many steps involved, and not all are necessary depending on the type of program you are running and whether you are doing CI, CD, or CD.
+See the revamped pipeline instruction markdown file in Week9 to see basic setup instructions for all three DevOps practices
+### Code Quality Tools
+Code quality tools can help you find code "smells" in your application.
+These are things like:
+- Data security issues
+- Bugs
+- confusing code
+- redundant code
+- unused imports
+- empty code blocks
+- etc.
+Most IDEs have code quality tools built in, but there are some more options that can provide more in-depth analysis of your code:
+- SonarCloud
+    - A cloud code analyizer that can review code loaded into a cloud-based repository, like github
+        - Navigate to the Sonar Cloud Login Page, and select "Log in with Github"
+        - Click on "Analyze your code" and follow the steps for project setup
+        - Select the repository to analyze.
+        - fix code smells as necessary
+- SonarQube
+    - A code review tool that can be built into a devops pipeline.
+Because it is more configurable it could been seen as more powerful
+- SonarLint
+    - an opensource plugin for many ides, it can be installed from your IDE's plugin marketplace.
+For Python you would install the pylint package from PyPi
+### Hosting Static Sites on S3
+You can configure an S3 bucket to host static webpages for you (static webpages are those that have no server-side rendering).
+This is a useful hosting solution for your application, allowing you to deploy your app without the need to host any part on your local computer
+- Click on your bucket in your S3 Management Console
+- Select Upload and upload your html/css/js files/folders.
+- Select Properties
+- Select Static website hosting
+- Select Use this bucket to host a website, enter the name of the file we're hosting (the landing page)
+- Return to your bucket, click on the uploaded files, click Make public.
+- Visit the Object URL and you will see your static webpage hosted on your configured S3 bucket!